-Additionally, experienced firms may have many clients at a time and may not be as communicative with business clients.
-They may not be updated about the progress of the process.
+Additionally, experienced firms may have many clients at a time and may not be as communicative with business clients, meaning clients are not updated about the progress of the process.
 For business owners, it is often difficult to delegate such an important task to someone else.

 Local China Business Services Provider

-Another option is to use a local China business services provider, such as New Horizons Global Partners, which specializes in providing business services to foreign companies.
+Another option is to use a local China business services provider, which specializes in providing business services to foreign companies.

-These companies provide the same services as international law firms but at prices that are much more affordable for the average business.
+These companies provide similar services as international law firms, but at prices that are much more affordable for the average business.
 These providers can work with small companies, startups and global companies that are looking to expand into a new region.

 Additionally, these types of businesses often have their own working relationships with international lawyers, so customers benefit from this connection without having to directly pay for their fees.